scryptedai/x402-hpke/packages/node/README.md

 ## Notes

-- AEAD is pinned to XChaCha20-Poly1305 for v1.
-AES-GCM is not supported.
+- AEAD is pinned to ChaCha20-Poly1305 for v1 (envelope).
+Streaming uses XChaCha20-Poly1305.
+AES-256-GCM may be offered in the future as an optional profile; suite remains pinned per version.
 - ESM only.